sodiq-sulaimon/6.0001-MIT-OCW-Intro-to-comp-sci-and-prog-pset-solutions/README.md

 # MIT-OCW-Intro-to-comp-sci-prog

-Solutions to problem sets on Introduction to computer science and programming course on MIT OCW
+The scripts are my solutions to the problem sets of the Introduction to computer science and programming course on MIT OCW.
+Each folder contains the problem set and my solution.
+The programs are my attempt to build my skills in programming and computer science fundamentals.